Are you looking for a noisy toy for your rabbit to play with?

 In this guide we review the most popular types of noisy toys and discuss their good and bad points as well as suggest some toys that can be noisier than you would first think.

-We focus on the toys benefits to your bunnies health and happy
+We focus on each noisy rabbit toys benefits to your bunnies health and happy

 We understand how important it is to give your bunny lots of interesting toys to smash about and make noise with to help express themselves.
 Making noise is also a social activity you can share with your bunny, for instance stacking up some plastic cups for your bunny to knock down or a ball with a bell in it you can present to them to toss away.

-We show you the rabbit proofing benefits of how these toys help stop destructive behaviour
+We show you the rabbit proofing benefits of how these noisy rabbit toys help stop destructive behavior

-In this guide we also show you the many ways each toy can be helpful in rabbit proofing your home, this is after all what we specialise in.
+In this guide we also show you the many ways each toy can be helpful in rabbit proofing your home, this is after all what we specialize in.

 In this guide we match the rabbit proofing problem with the toy so you can make sure you are providing a best alternative and avoid expensive repairs to your home.